-David J. Seligson was ordained in 1933 in the midst of the Depression.
-After enlisting in the army and serving with distinction, Rabbi Seligson returned to the United States whereupon he was invited by Rabbi Jonah B. Wise to become assistant rabbi at Central Synagogue.
-Dr. Seligson became associate rabbi and then, upon Rabbi Wise’s death, rabbi.
-He became rabbi emeritus in 1972
+David J. Seligson was ordained in 1933 in the midst of the Great Depression.
+After enlisting in the U.S. Army and serving with distinction, Rabbi Seligson returned to the United States, whereupon he was invited by Rabbi Jonah B. Wise to become an assistant rabbi at Central Synagogue in 1945.
+He subsequently became associate rabbi and then, upon Rabbi Wise’s death, rabbi, serving from 1959 until becoming a rabbi emeritus in 1972.

 Jonah B. Wise was the son of Isaac Mayer Wise, founder and architect of American Reform Judaism.
 His influence on the Jewish community as well as his labors on behalf of the general welfare endeared him to people of all faiths.
-He reached beyond the synagogue to answer the challenges confronting the Jewish people.
-He went to Germany in 1933, two months after Hitler came to power, and reported, prophetically, that continental Jews were doomed.
-It was said that “he was the most important single individual responsible for raising relief funds that came from America.”
+He reached beyond the synagogue to answer the challenges confronting Jewish people everywhere.
+He went to Germany in 1933, two months after Hitler came to power, and reported prophetically that Continental Jews were doomed.
+Rabbi Wise has been credited as the most important single individual responsible for raising humanitarian relief funds that came from America throughout WWII.

 Stephen S. Wise was born in Budapest and came to the United States when he was 17 months old.
 His rabbinate was marked as a religious leader concerned deeply for the welfare of the larger community as “the conscience of the state.”
 During his two-year tenure at Central Synagogue, he oversaw a well-intentioned, but short-lived merger between Central Synagogue and the Free Synagogue (now known as the Stephen Wise Free Synagogue in New York City).
 In 1922, Rabbi Wise founded the Jewish Institute of Religion, which merged with Hebrew Union College in 1948.